How IoT, Big Data, and Analytics Give Wings to the Aviation Industry

-- Real-time information on the performance of engines with the help of sensors installed to detect the likelihood of a failure to ensure best practices are followed to continuously improve maintenance procedures and ensure maximum safety to passengers.
+Get real-time information on the performance of engines with the help of sensors installed to detect the likelihood of a failure and ensure best practices are followed to continuously improve maintenance procedures and ensure maximum safety for passengers.

-- Wi-Fi enabled airports offering localized app which can give information like – gate details, shopping centers, dining areas, and etc.
+Wi-Fi-enabled airports can offer a localized app which can give helpful information such as gate details, shopping centers, dining areas, etc.

-- Predictive analytics may also help identify whether aircraft parts or the engine require maintenance or replacement.
-By predicting the likelihood of equipment failure, analytics can help airlines be more proactive and set best practices to continuously improve their maintenance procedures to ensure maximum safety to its passengers.
+Predictive analytics may also help identify whether aircraft parts or the engine require maintenance or replacement.
+By predicting the likelihood of equipment failure, analytics can help airlines be more proactive and set best practices to continuously improve their maintenance procedures and ensure maximum safety to its passengers.